 When you access a website or an app on your phone, there’s usually a graphical interface that allows you to navigate and hopefully achieve whatever it was you set out to do.
 UI designers create the elements and layouts that facilitate your actions.

-Creating visually pleasing interfaces is important, but UI extends well beyond the aesthetic.
-When you’re using an app, it should be intuitive—you should know how to do what you’ve set out to do without any explanation.
-You should know where you are within a site or app.
+Creating visually pleasing interfaces is important, but UI extends beyond the aesthetic.
+When you’re using an app, it should be intuitive.
 You should also have a good idea of what will happen if you push a button or flip a toggle switch.
 UI designers use visual cues to help guide a user through the interface.

 It should also be accessible and inclusive.
 Users should be able to operate and understand the interface regardless of their ability, age, race, gender identity, or background.
 This might mean choosing a font that’s easy to read and translatable into different languages, or selecting colors that colorblind users can differentiate.